m3bwc/matte/README.md

 ## Usage

-First of all lets looks at basic example where we want execute some Math operation:
+First of all, let's look at a basic example where we want to execute some Math operation:

 ### Basic math operation